bsugg/PumpkinProject/README.md

       - *Higher leaf nitrogen composition will indicate higher yields.*
 2. Documentation of how the analysis was conducted
 3. Clean data files and visuals
-4. Pumpkin bin optimization analysis

 Following the below delivery timeline for each phase of work: